yihong0618/bilingual_book_maker/README.md

 9. If you want to change api_base like using Cloudflare Workers Use --api_base ${url} to support it. **Note: the api url you input should be `https://xxxx/v1', and quotation marks are required.**
 10. Once the translation is complete, a bilingual book named ${book_name}_bilingual.epub will be generated.
 11. If there are any errors or you wish to interrupt the translation using CTRL+C and do not want to continue further, a book named ${book_name}_bilingual_temp.epub will be generated.
 You can simply rename it to the desired name.
+12. If you want to translate strings in an e-book that aren't labeled with any tags, you can use the `--allow_navigable_strings` parameter.
+This will add the strings to the translation queue. **Note that it's best to look for e-books that are more standardized if possible.**

 e.g.
 ```shell